millengustavo/python-books/clean-code/notes.md

 **Special case pattern**: you create a class or configure an object so that it handles a special case for you -> the client code doesn't have to deal with exceptional behavior

 # Ch8.
 Boundaries
+- It's not our job to test the third-party code, but it may be in our best interest to write tests for the third-party code we use
+- **Learning tests**: call the third-party API, as we expect to use it in our application -> controlled experiments that check our understanding of that API
+- **Clean Boundaries**: code at the boundaries needs clear separation and tests that define expectations

+> Avoid letting too much of our code know about the third-party particulars.
+It's betters to depend on something you control than on something you don't control, lest it end up controlling you

 # Ch9.
 Unit Tests